By Danielle DeSimone

 U.S. Navy traditions aren’t all about pollywogs and Army-Navy football games.
 For a U.S. military branch that has been in service to this nation since 1775, the Navy has a rich and storied legacy; here are 11 things you may not know about the United States Navy.

 1. Submariners Volunteer for Service

 If you’re pulling duty on a submarine, it’s not by chance.
-Due to the claustrophobic and technical nature of the assignment, any Navy personnel serving on a submarine asked to do so.
+Due to the claustrophobic and technical nature of the assignment, with service members spending weeks or months underwater while working eight-hour shifts, any Navy personnel serving on a submarine volunteers to do so.

-Today, the Secretary of the Navy has the final say on which ships and stations may fire gun salutes.
-A national salute of 21 guns is fired on Washington’s Birthday, Memorial Day, Independence Day and to honor the President or heads of foreign states.
-Additionally, ships may – with approval from the office of the Secretary of the Navy – provide gun salutes for senior officers using the following protocol:
+Today, the secretary of the Navy has the final say on which ships and stations may fire gun salutes.
+A national salute of 21 guns is fired on President George Washington’s Birthday (also known as Presidents Day), Memorial Day, Independence Day and to honor the president or heads of foreign states.
+Additionally, ships may – with approval from the office of the secretary of the Navy – provide gun salutes for senior officers using the following protocol: